Codecademy/docs/content/plotly/concepts/express/terms/scatter/scatter.md

 - `symbol`: Column in `data_frame`, Series or array_like object assigning marker symbols.
 - `size`: Column in `data_frame`, Series or array_like object assgining marker sizes.

+Both the `x` and `y` parameters are required and represent either a string, integer, Series, or array-like objects.
+Other parameters are optional and can modify plot features such as marker size and/or color.
+If `data_frame` is missing, a `DataFrame` will be constructed using the other arguments.

-> Note: The ellipsis (...) indicates that there can be additional optional parameters beyond those listed here to customize the scatter plot.
+> **Note:** The ellipsis in the syntax (...) indicates that there can be additional optional parameters beyond those listed here to customize the scatter plot.

 ## Example